-An apprenticeship is usually trade based and is three to four years in length.
-It combines paid on-the-job training with class-based instruction.
-You may employ your apprentice part-time or full-time or share an apprentice with another business.
+Apprenticeships also combine paid on-the-job training with class-based instruction.
+You may also employ your apprentice part-time or full-time or even share an apprentice with another business.

 An apprentice or trainee can be a student or school-leaver, a person re-entering the workforce or an adult worker simply wishing to change careers.